NZ fuel supply security · internal research · 15 May 2026

 Import shares should sum to 100%.
 ME dep. = % crude through Hormuz — sets throughput ceiling when ME crude exhausted.

-Sources: MBIE fuel stocks update ~25 Apr 2026 (data as at 22 Apr, via fuelwatch.nz); MBIE daily demand: P 8.1 + D 10.7 + J 4.8 = 23.6 ML/day; S&P Global Platts; Argus Media; IEA Oil Market Report Mar 2026; vessel tracking 28 Apr 2026 from NZ Tanker Watch (Bluesky), VesselFinder AIS, Northport (Channel Infra), Port of Tauranga, Lyttelton PortControl, Napier Port, CentrePort, Port Taranaki, fuelwatch.nz.
+Sources: MBIE fuel stocks update 10 May 2026 (via fuelwatch.nz, next release 18 May); MBIE daily demand: P 8.1 + D 10.7 + J 4.8 = 23.6 ML/day; S&P Global Platts; Argus Media; IEA Oil Market Report May 2026; vessel tracking 15 May 2026 from NZ Tanker Watch (Bluesky), VesselFinder AIS, Northport (Channel Infra), Port of Tauranga, Lyttelton PortControl, Napier Port, CentrePort, Port Taranaki, fuelwatch.nz.

 NZ Fuel Supply Security Analysis